minvws/nl-kat-coordination/docs/source/manual/usermanual.rst

 * trusted_clearance_level : between -1 and 4
 * accepted_clearance_level : between -1 and 4

+The ability to add the accepted clearance level allows you to copy users from one organization to another, which might be needed on larger installs.
+The user should have accepted this level at some point, in- or outside OpenKAT.

 *Warnings*

 If the CSV file contains data that cannot be parsed OpenKAT will give a warning with the data concerned.